 It is called by every message processor function in the program.

-where gen_msg is the generic name for the structure defining the particular message concerned.
+is the generic name for the structure defining the particular type of message concerned.

 As described earlier, there must always remain at least one empty place in the message queue.
 This is necessary in order to be able to distinguish between when the queue is full and when it is empty.
 Therefore, although we already know where to put the next new message entry, we must look ahead to see if there is a further empty place which will remain after we have added our new message entry.